Kharacternyk/se-school-lab/README.md

 CI](https://github.com/Kharacternyk/se-school-lab/actions/workflows/node.js.yml/badge.svg)](https://github.com/Kharacternyk/se-school-lab/actions/workflows/node.js.yml)

-`npm test` runs [an end-to-end test](tests/end-to-end.test.js), [unit tests](tests/unit/), [integration tests](tests/integration) and [a fuzzy test of the storage service](tests/fuzzy).
+`npm test` runs [an end-to-end test](tests/end-to-end.test.js), [unit tests](tests/unit/), [integration tests](tests/integration) and [a property-based test of the storage service](tests/property-based/userStorageService.test.js).
 A GitHub action has been setup to run the tests on the tip of the master branch.
 The API can also be manually tested with an HTTP client, e.g., `curl` or Postman.
 In this case, the authorization header must be in the form of `Bearer [JSON WEB TOKEN]` whilst accessing the /btcRate endpoint.
 Another thing to keep